Khawaja Asif: 2025 India-Pakistan conflict

 On 24 April 2025, amid tensions between India and Pakistan following the Pahalgam attack, Khawaja Asif, in an interview with Sky News journalist Yalda Hakim, said it could lead to an "all-out-war".
 Asif also said Pakistan has been doing the "dirty work" of the western nations when asked about supporting and financing terrorism.
 He had also claimed that Lashkar-e-Taiba was extinct in Pakistan.
 A forensic analysis done in the aftermath of Indian airstrikes on a Muridke site showed LeT had posted recent videos at Markaz-e-Taiba.

-On 6 May 2025, Asif claimed that some Indian soldiers had been taken prisoner during the 2025 India-Pakistan strikes in an interview to Bloomberg TV.
+On 6 May 2025, Asif claimed that some Indian soldiers had been taken prisoner during the 2025 India-Pakistan conflict in an interview to Bloomberg TV.
 His statements were reportedly fact-checked and he retracted his statements later.
 He later told Samaa TV that no Indian soldiers were captured.

 On 8 May 2025, in the context of the India–Pakistan standoff, addressing the National Assembly, Asif stated that the country’s military intentionally chose not to intercept Indian drones during recent cross-border strikes.
 He explained that the drone incursion was aimed at identifying Pakistani military positions, and intercepting them could have exposed those sensitive locations.
 Asif described the matter as 'technical' and implied that avoiding engagement was a strategic decision to prevent revealing the army's operational sites.

 Amid ongoing military engagements, in an interview with CNN’s Becky Anderson, he was asked for evidence of downing five Indian jets, to which he responded that "[i]t’s all over the (sic) social media.
 Indian social media, not on our social media."

 On 9 May 2025, during a parliamentary address, Asif said that madrassa students were the country’s "second line of defense," and that they could be used for civil defence or other needs.

 In June 2025, Asif claimed in Parliament that Pakistani cyber operatives were responsible for a series of cyberattacks, including disrupting the Indian Premier League (IPL), shutting down stadium floodlights, and manipulating dam operations.
 He stated, “The IPL was stopped and the lights of the stadium were turned off, waters in the dams were released, all these cyber attacks were done by our children.”
 Asif alleged that a blackout during the 8 May IPL match between Punjab Kings and Delhi Capitals in Dharamshala was the result of a Pakistani cyber operation.
 However, the Board of Control for Cricket in India (BCCI) later stated that the disruption was due to a technical power failure and not linked to any external interference.

 On 5 June 2025, Asif declared the Simla Agreement a 'dead document'.
 He was quoted stating that, "whether the Indus Waters Treaty is suspended or not, Simla is already over."